runjvm/hotspot-notes/gc/root-set/jni-handles-roots.md

-jobject and other classes derived from it are used to represent Java objects in C/C++ code.
+jobject, jstring, jclass etc. are used to represent Java objects in C/C++ code.

 For example
 ```c++
 jclass cls = env->FindClass("Main");
 ```

 In HotSpot, jobject etc. are called jni handles, and are oop\*.
-They can be created by `JNIHandleBlock::allocate_handle(oop obj)`, which returns a oop\*.
+They can be created by `jobject JNIHandleBlock::allocate_handle(oop obj)`, which returns a oop\*.
 During a GC when the oop pointed by a jni handle is updated, the native code would be using the new oop without modifying the native code.
 These are root oops because they record the states of native code.

 In C++' jni.h, jobject etc. are defined as pointers to empty class.